MicrosoftDocs/msix-docs/msix-src/package/sign-app-package-using-signtool.md

 ms.assetid: 171f332d-2a54-4c68-8aa0-52975d975fb1
 ms.localizationpriority: medium
 ---

 # Sign an app package using SignTool

 **SignTool** is a command line tool used to digitally sign an app package or bundle with a certificate.
 The certificate can either be created by the user (for testing purposes) or issued by a company (for distribution).
 Signing an app package provides the user with verification that the app's data has not been modified after it was signed while also confirming the identity of the user or company that signed it. **SignTool** can sign encrypted or unencrypted app packages and bundles.

 > [!IMPORTANT]
 > If you used Visual Studio to develop your app, it's recommended that you use the Visual Studio wizard to create and sign your app package.
-For more information, see [Package a UWP app with Visual Studio](https://docs.microsoft.com/windows/uwp/packaging/packaging-uwp-apps).
+For more information, see [Package a UWP app with Visual Studio](packaging-uwp-apps.md) and [Package a desktop app from source code using Visual Studio](../desktop/desktop-to-uwp-packaging-dot-net.md).

 For more information about code signing and certificates in general, see [Introduction to Code Signing](https://docs.microsoft.com/windows/desktop/SecCrypto/cryptography-tools).

 ## Prerequisites

 - **A packaged app**
-    To learn more about manually creating an app package, see [Create an app package with the MakeAppx.exe tool](https://docs.microsoft.com/windows/uwp/packaging/create-app-package-with-makeappx-tool).
+    To learn more about manually creating an app package, see [Create an app package with the MakeAppx.exe tool](create-app-package-with-makeappx-tool.md).

 - **A valid signing certificate**
-    For more information about creating or importing a valid signing certificate, see [Create or import a certificate for package signing](https://docs.microsoft.com/windows/uwp/packaging/create-certificate-package-signing).
+    For more information about creating or importing a valid signing certificate, see [Create or import a certificate for package signing](create-certificate-package-signing.md).

 - **SignTool.exe**
     Based on your installation path of the SDK, this is where **SignTool** is on your Windows 10 PC: